-- Subscribe to the Placement Services email blast.
-All internships, career positions, and CBE Placement Services events are sent to students subscribing to the email blast.
-To join, send an email to CBEPlacement@calstatela.edu stating that you want to subscribe.
+- All internships, career positions, and CBE Placement Services events are sent to current students and recent alumni.
+The emails are targeted to those students who qualify.
+If you aren't receiving them send an email to CBEPlacement@calstatela.edu stating that you may not be on the list.

 - Follow us on LinkedIn.
 We post the notices of internships, jobs and events from the email blast on our LinkedIn page.

 - The university Career Development Center job and event board CareerLink posts additional internships, jobs, workshops and events.

 - Visit company websites.
 Many large firms have established internship programs.
 Requirements and application periods are frequently posted on their website.

 - Some links on our Job Resources page include internship opportunities.

 Check out the Internship Program with all details regarding companies, duration, deadlines and application process.